mrsachindixit/MicroServices_Architechture_MSA/README.md

 ![](assets/images/slide-11-img.png)

-## Slide 12

-Good Design : Good team
+## Good Design : Good team

-Modularity
+- Modularity
-DDD
+- DDD
-High cohesion - Loose coupling
+- High cohesion - Loose coupling
-Team insulation
+- Team insulation
-Co-location
+- Co-location

-## Slide 13

-Evolution Of Microservice Architecture
+## Evolution Of Microservice Architecture

 ‹#›

-Monolith :
+- Monolith :
-Simple, easy to develop but difficult to scale and maintain.
+  - Simple, easy to develop but difficult to scale and maintain.
-SOA :
+- SOA :
-Partial service separation, but still complex with ESB reliance.
+  - Partial service separation, but still complex with ESB reliance.
-Microservices
+- Microservices
-Fine-grained, independent services with better scalability, flexibility, and faster deployments.
+  - Fine-grained, independent services with better scalability, flexibility, and faster deployments.
-Serverless and Edge Computing
+- Serverless and Edge Computing
-Further decentralization and simplification, reducing infrastructure concerns and improving responsiveness.
+  - Further decentralization and simplification, reducing infrastructure concerns and improving responsiveness.

-Key Influencers:
+- Key Influencers:
-Agile and DevOps
+  - Agile and DevOps
-Cloud computing
+  - Cloud computing
-Container and Orchestration (Docker/Kubernetes)
+  - Container and Orchestration (Docker/Kubernetes)

-## Slide 14

-Other Drivers
+## Other Drivers

-Virtualization (of the hw stack )
+- Virtualization (of the hw stack )
-Containers
+- Containers
-Elastic compute (server disposability  )
+- Elastic compute (server disposability  )
-Stronger Open source
+- Stronger Open source
-Developer preferences
+- Developer preferences
-Better networks
+- Better networks
-Agile culture
+- Agile culture
-Innovation speeds !
+- Innovation speeds !
-NoSQL
+- NoSQL
-Dependency repos
+- Dependency repos

-## Slide 15

-Microservices
+## Microservices

 A microservices architecture consists of a collection of small, autonomous services.
 Each service is self-contained and should implement a single business capability.
-Small, independent, loosely coupled
+- Small, independent, loosely coupled
-Each service is a separate codebase, managed by a small dev team
+- Each service is a separate codebase, managed by a small dev team
-Can be deployed/build/redeployed independently
+- Can be deployed/build/redeployed independently
-Persist  their own data or external state
+- Persist  their own data or external state
-Communicate with each other by using well-defined APIs
+- Communicate with each other by using well-defined APIs
-Don't need to share the same technology stack, libraries, or frameworks
+- Don't need to share the same technology stack, libraries, or frameworks
 Ref:https://docs.microsoft.com/en-us/azure/architecture/guide/architecture-styles/microservices

-## Slide 16

-Typical Microservices Deployment
+## Typical Microservices Deployment